 This survey has identified key building blocks that would be necessary to accomplish our vision of tracking and exploiting provenance of information on the Web.
-However this vision is by no means implemented, and we are confronted to multiple conceptual and practical research challenges:
+However, this vision is by no means implemented; it remains confronted to multiple conceptual and practical research challenges:

-- Foundations: how can semantic frameworks and associated definitions be extended to a global information space such as the Web. - Representation and Architecture: the Web is about standards, and these need to be agreed to represent, record and query provenance. - Systems: systems need to be built to cope with the scale of information involved in this endeavour.
+- Foundations: how can semantic frameworks and associated definitions be extended to a global information space such as the Web? - Representation and Architecture: the Web is about standards, and these need to be agreed to represent, record and query provenance.

-- Humans in the loop: non-intrusive methods need to be developed to better capture user's actions and reasons for performing actions, and visualisations techniques for provenance need to be devised for users to easily understand and navigate such information. - Reasoning: novel techniques need to be devised to deal with provenance that is incomplete, conflicting, or not authoritative. - Accountability: new services need to be conceived that can exploit provenance to offer auditing capabilities, compliance checks, and ultimately help users decide whether they can trust information over the Web.
+- Systems: systems need to be built to cope with the scale of information involved in this endeavour. - Certification: certification approaches need to be developed to reliably identify the method by which provenance is generated, and its degree of faithfulness. - Humans in the loop: non-intrusive methods need to be developed to better capture user's actions and reasons for performing actions, and visualisations techniques for provenance need to be devised for users to easily understand and navigate such information. - Reasoning: novel techniques need to be devised to deal with provenance that is incomplete, conflicting, or not authoritative. - Accountability: new services need to be conceived that can exploit provenance to offer auditing capabilities, compliance checks, and ultimately help users decide whether they can trust information over the Web, using objective criteria.

 Importantly, there is also a human challenge to achieving such a technical vision.
-While it is highly desirable to understand the origin of decisions and Web information, privacy is becoming an issue if all our actions on a computer are monitored and archived.
+While it is highly desirable to understand the origin of decisions and Web information, privacy is becoming an issue if all user's actions on a computer are monitored and archived.
 The Web is recent and is being used as a quick dissemination tool.
 However, to make the Web provenance-aware, mentalities have to change: it is no longer sufficient to publish data, but associated provenance must also be made available.
 While tools may assist in this task, this inevitably increases the human effort involved.
 Hence, the cost-benefit of publishing provenance needs to be analysed.
-We believe however that when there is a strong requirement for accountable information, the benefits of provenance largely outweigh the cost of tracking and maintaining it.
+This survey has showned that when there is a strong requirement for accountable information, the benefits of provenance largely outweigh the cost of tracking and maintaining it.